About a backpack

 So I decided it was time for backpack version 2.0.
 Not as in going out and purchasing a new backpack though.

-Instead I removed the fabric packsack portion from the metal frame (that had the shoulder straps and waist belt).
+Instead I removed the fabric portion from the metal frame (that had the shoulder straps and waist belt).
 Then I created a new pattern for a new, larger packsack with more compartments and started sewing.
-I used sturdy cordura fabric, guaranteed to would stand up to virtually anything, keeping the contents dry and protected.
+I used sturdy cordura fabric, guaranteed to stand up to virtually anything, while keeping the contents dry and protected.

 While at it, I also made a duffel bag sized to let me slip the entire backpack into it.
 Because by now, airlines had made it really clear they didn’t like travelers with backpacks by making you sign a damage waiver prior to checking that backpack.
 That way, when they lost or destroyed the backpack, they were in no shape or form responsible.